 - Think about making an overnight stay on Thursday or returning mid-day Monday to avoid fighting peak periods.

 - Use NEXUS if everybody in the vehicle is a cardholder

 Heaviest Traffic Periods

 In general, traffic entering the U.S. on the Victoria Day holiday is expected to peak on Saturday morning, while traffic heading back to Canada is expected to peak on Monday night.
-The Blue Water bridge saw traffic spike by 81 percent during Canada’s Victoria Day last year.
+The Blue Water bridge has seen traffic spikes of 80% during Canada’s Victoria Day.